-Bed Bugs Bite
+Bed Bugs Bite Pictures, Identification and Treatment

-"Bed bugs bite look like little red marks that are an allergic reaction to the saliva that is left behind when you are bitten.
-Not all people develop a noticeable reaction.
 The bites are not dangerous, but might itch.
 They can be found as single bites, in lines or clusters on exposed skin areas such as the legs, arms and neck.
 It is rare for a bedbug to bite the face or bottoms of the feet.
-Bed bug bites will heal on their own if left alone in about 3 to 5 days.
-If scratched, infection can form.
-Bite reactions can vary from episode to episode with some people seeing in increased reaction, while others may see a smaller reaction.
-These insects do not transmit disease to humans."

 Many people ask "do bed bugs bite."
 Well not exactly.
-The rostrum or projection from the bedbugs head, is composed of right and left halves of the mandibles (lower jaw) and maxillae (upper jaw) and a labium.
+The rostrum or projection from the bedbugs head is composed of right and left halves of the mandibles (lower jaw) and maxillae (upper jaw) and a labium.
 These maxillary and mandibular structures are fused together when the insect is alive and retained in the singular labium, a hinged oral structure that acts as a sheath for the single stylet fascicle.
-There is a dorsal slit through which the fascicle leaves the sheath (appears ventral because the labium is angled back from the head when being carried and not feeding).
-Within the fascicle is a large maxillary canal through which blood is sucked up and a smaller one through which saliva travels.
-A bed Bug is sucking and not sipping when withdrawing blood from the human host.
+The stylet moves slowly up and down until a blood vessel is located.

 During a bed bugs bite, the bed bug injects an anesthetic/anticoagulant compounds into the human host.
 An allergic reaction to these compounds cause bed bug bite symptoms as you can see in these pics of bedbug bites.
+You can also see bed bug bite marks, which is a clear center where the skin was punctured.

 Because bed bugs bite resemble the bites of other insects and other kinds of rashes, you may not realize right away that you have bed bugs.
 A doctor might even misdiagnose the bed bug symptoms.